mpb10/PowerShell-Backup/README.md

 # USAGE

 Run either the desktop shortcut or the Start Menu shortcut.
-At the main menu, choose option `1` to choose the folder to be backed up and the folder to which the backup is to be saved.
+At the main menu, choose option `1` to select the folder to be backed up and the folder to which the backup is to be saved.
 By default the script will backup the user's `Documents` folder to `E:\Backups`.
 Make sure you choose the proper drive when backing up a folder.
 Alternatively, users can choose option `2` at the main menu to backup folders listed in the `backuplist.txt` file which is found at `C:\Users\%USERNAME%\Backup Script`.

 #